sarahwag/cornerstones/content/cornerstones-of-sjd/three-candidates.md

 We have three candidates for SJD cornerstones for your consideration.
 They're the next three steps of this topic.

 Please don't receive them as decree.
-As you read through and consider them, ask yourself:
+As you read through and consider them, ask yourself and those in your community:

 1. Is this something I've noticed supporting SJD activism (even if in background, or "between the lines")?
 2. Does this make sense as a foundational belief upon which other aspects of SJD can be built?